A D Day Commemoration

 Location: Caen

-Today, we plan to spend our morning at the commemoration ceremony for the 82nd anniversary of D-Day at the Normandy American Cemetery and Memorial, along with its poignant visitor centre in Colleville-sur-Mer.
+Today, we plan to spend our morning at the commemoration ceremony for the 82nd anniversary of D-Day at the Normandy American Cemetery, along with its poignant visitor centre in Colleville-sur-Mer.
 Visiting the Normandy American Cemetery and Memorial on the anniversary is a deeply moving experience.
 Established on 8 June 1944, it became the first American cemetery on European soil during World War II.
 Spanning 172 acres, the cemetery is the final resting place for 9,389 military personnel, many of whom lost their lives during the D-Day landings and subsequent operations.
 The site includes the Walls of the Missing, where 1,557 names are inscribed, with rosettes marking those who have been identified since.
 Our time includes time spent at the visitor centre.
 One-third of the 30,000-square-foot building is dedicated to exhibits featuring personal stories, narrative text, photos, films, interactive displays and artefacts that highlight the courage and sacrifice of the US forces in the Battle of Normandy.
 The visitor centre pays tribute to the values and sacrifices of the World War II generation, making a visit to this museum a profoundly moving experience.
 Today is celebrated as Liberation Day in many villages across the region, with vibrant ceremonies, towns decked out in flags, lively festivals and visits from dignitaries.
 Time permitting, we will pause to experience the welcoming atmosphere, including a stop at the historic city of Bayeux, liberated by British troops in the early hours of 7 June 1944.
 Our day concludes with a late afternoon sailing on the Orne as Douglas Mawson re-enters the English Channel and continues towards Brittany, following the path of General George S Patton.

 Day 6 : Saint-Malo